Fully Funded PhD Scholarship: Optimizing Canopy Photosynthesis in Controlled Environment Agriculture - Wageningen University

 Required documents (max 3 pages total for both):

-Note: Additional files such as grades and transcripts are not required during this stage and will not be considered.
+Note: Additional files such as grades and transcripts are not required during this stage.

 Useful Links